manthanguptaa/real-world-llm-apps/ai_recruiter/README.md

 #### C. Sharing Google Drive files with the service account

-To access files in Google Drive, you need to share them with the service account:
+To access candidate resumes in Google Drive, you need to share them with the service account:

 1. Find the `client_email` value in your credentials JSON file (it looks like `name@project-id.iam.gserviceaccount.com`)
 2. In Google Drive, right-click on the file or folder you want to share